jaymcgavren/presentations/go/oreilly/2019/slides.md

-# The Go Language: What Makes it Different?
+# Introduction to the Go Programming Language

 # Introduction